hoelter/BootcampProjects/README.md

 # BootcampProjects
-Projects I worked on for and while at a coding bootcamp.
+Projects I worked on while at a coding bootcamp.